ruslanskorb/RSKImageCropper/README.md

 ## License

-This project is is available under the MIT license.
+This project is available under the MIT license.
 See the LICENSE file for more info.
 Attribution by linking to the [project page](https://github.com/ruslanskorb/RSKImageCropper) is appreciated.